fledit-sh/fsfw-from-zero/ws-objects-tmtc/README.md

 The object ID is now an addressing unit which can be used at various places in the framework.
 One example is to schedule the object.
-This means that instead of passing the concrete instance of the object, you can also add units to schedule by using their object ID
+This means that instead of passing the concrete instance of the object, you can also add units to schedule by using their object ID.

 ## Subtasks

  1. Retrieve the global instance of the `TaskFactory` using its static `instance` method.
- 2. Create a new enum called `ObjectIds` and make your object ID an enum number if it.
-If this is not the case already, refactor your `MySystemObject` to expect the Object ID via constructor argument.
+ 2. Create a new enum called `ObjectIds` and make your object ID constant an enum number if it.
+If this is not the case already the case, refactor your `MySystemObject` to expect the Object ID via constructor argument and pass your enum member as the object ID.
- 3. Add the `ExecutableObjectIF` to the list of implemented interface in `MySystemObject` and rename it to `MyObject` to make it executable
+ 3. Add the `ExecutableObjectIF` to the list of implemented interface in `MySystemObject` and rename it to `MyObject` to make it executable.
+Most IDEs have some functionality to make renaming an object as convenient as possible.
- 3. Create a `PeriodicTask` and add your custom system object using its object ID
+ 3. Create a `PeriodicTask` and add your custom system object using its object ID with the `addComponent` method.
- 4. Schedule the object
+ 4. Schedule the object.
+Do not forget to put the main thread to sleep, for example by using code like this

+    ```cpp
+    while(true) {
+       using namespace std::chrono_literals;
+       this_thread::sleep_for(5000ms);
+    }
+    ```

+## Hints

+- You can use `#include "fsfw/tasks/TaskFactory.h"` to include everything you need.